gethinode/hinode/content/en/blog/mimage.md

 The major change this code has compared to the original code, is the addition of the caption and credits, and how classes are assigned to the image and the caption/credits.
 The changed code is highlighted.

 When there is neither a caption or credits, both the `outerClass` and `innerClass` are assigned to the image.
-When either the caption or credits exits the image and the capt6ion/credits are wrapped in a `figure` and the `outerClass` is assigned to the figure, the `innerClass` to the image, and `captionClass` to the caption/credits.
-Furthermore a camera is added in front of the credits.
+When either the caption or credits exits, the image and the capt6ion/credits are wrapped in a `figure` and the `outerClass` is assigned to the figure, the `innerClass` to the image, and `captionClass` to the caption/credits.
+Furthermore a camera icon is added in front of the credits.

 Compared to the parameters of the shortcode, `outerClass` corresponds to `outer`, `innerClass` to `inner` and `captionClass` to `text`.